PPS teachers stage ‘silent protest’ about the status of contract talks - NewsBreak

 Local high school teacher and coach thinks he can bridge political divide

-MCLEAN COUNTY (Heart of Illinois ABC) - A Heyworth High School teacher and coach has taken his seat on the McLean County Board, believing he can help mend fences in an otherwise polarized political environment.
-Normal resident Jay “Ryan” Lawler, a Democrat, was appointed to fill the vacant District 4...
+MCLEAN COUNTY (25 News Now) - A Heyworth High School teacher and coach has taken his seat on the McLean County Board, believing he can help mend fences in an otherwise polarized political environment.
+Normal resident Jay “Ryan” Lawler, a Democrat, was appointed to fill the vacant District 4 county...

 RELATED LOCAL CHANNELS

-Note: UPDATE: Fans evacuated after fight at Peoria/Metamora High School football game